eliezerRevach/hand-gesture-project/README.md

 data_proccesing.py - hold all the proccesing the system as to offer, some files use it while procceing data

 live_version.py- live version (unity as to be on), deep learning models as to be in folder,  predict movements in live and send it to unity trow websocket to show in 3d

+PLOT.py- plot data channels and show them after and before procceing, good only for testing and preview the data proccesing results